loganathansellappa/d3-react/README.md

 - Use css or sass modules but do not use third party css frameworks
 - Write at least one test suite for a simple component of your choice.
 - App has context menu

-### Todo
-- The implementation includes only basic d3js charts can be improved further with more features like slide , zoom and so on
-- The implementation includes only basic test cases can be improved further with more test cases.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 # The React+Typescript Demo App